beakerandjake/advent-of-code-runner/README.md

 ## :cloud_with_snow: Caching

 This CLI downloads puzzles inputs only once and saves them to the `inputs/` folder.
-Additionally it tracks the answers you submit to ensure you don't attempt to re-submit an answer to the website.
+If your input file becomes corrupted you can force a re-download by deleting the file and running the `solve` or `submit` command.
+Additionally the CLI tracks the answers you submit to ensure you don't attempt to re-submit a duplicate answer to a question.

 ## :gift: Misc File Information